PHILADELPHIA REFLECTIONS

 Democracy Turns Out To Be a Two-Party System

-The American system has evolved into a universal conviction, stronger than any Constitution, that two parties are enough.
-Third parties are of course tolerated because they aren't forbidden, but mostly offer a mechanism in case there is a serious wish to reconstitute one of the two major parties.
+The American system has evolved into a universal conviction, stronger than any Constitution, that two parties are quite enough.
+Third parties are of course tolerated because they aren't forbidden, but most offer a mechanism in case there is a serious wish to reconstitute one of the two major parties.
 The strength of third parties is to discipline the leadership of the major parties; the weakness is they threaten the unifying principle of compromise-in-order-to win.
 Nothing except religious fanaticism would likely induce any ambitious American politician to remain within a third party, fruitlessly frittering away his life's chances.
-Because of 18th Century history more than wisdom, an "established" religion is constitutionally prohibited in America; observation of the turmoils in other nations, and perhaps wisdom also, keeps it that way.
+Because of 18th Century history more than wisdom, an "established" religion is constitutionally prohibited in America; observation of the turmoils in other nations, and perhaps wisdom also, keep it that way.

 If two parties are then quite enough, is it possible only one would be better?
 The quickest look abroad, the briefest exposure to history, shows a one-party system is synonymous with dictatorship.
 Communism and fascism had only this one feature in common; in fact, China seems to be morphing from one to the other, while resolutely retaining its single ruling-party system.
 The paradox of this situation is that it leads to the American realization that maintaining a two-party system means that neither party must ever achieve total victory.
 After each national election, the electorate settles back with relief that one side won, but neither side conquered.
 Even academics are muffled by the system; with much to criticize, there is nothing else worth substituting.